avivl/cloud-sre-agent/docs/DEVELOPMENT.md

 python main.py
 ```

 This will start the agent, which will attempt to load configurations from `config/config.yaml` and set up log monitoring for the defined services.
-Ensure your GCP credentials and GitHub token are correctly configured as per the [Setup and Installation Guide](SETUP_INSTALLATION.md).
+Ensure your cloud platform credentials and GitHub token are correctly configured as per the [Setup and Installation Guide](SETUP_INSTALLATION.md).

 ## Testing